Give Us a Call Today!

 • “English only” policies when communicating in English is not an essential component of the job

-An employee also has the right to file a complaint with the California Department of Fair Employment and Housing (DFEH) or the U.S. Equal Employment Opportunity Commission (EEOC).
-You will be informed of their complaint, and the applicable agency will conduct an investigation.
+However, employees may also file a complaint with the California Department of Fair Employment and Housing (DFEH) or the U.S. Equal Employment Opportunity Commission (EEOC).
+After the employee files a claim, the agency notifies your business and launches an investigation.

-The EEOC or DFEH may attempt to negotiate a settlement between you and the claimant.
-If the case cannot be resolved or if the EEOC declines to pursue the case further, the employee may receive permission to file a private lawsuit.
+The EEOC or DFEH may attempt to negotiate a settlement between your company and the claimant.
+If the agency does not resolve the matter or chooses not to pursue it, the employee may obtain permission to file a private lawsuit.

-Do not wait to call (209) 340-1110 or contact us online if your business is facing discrimination allegations.
+Do not wait to take action.
+Call 209-522-2211 or contact us online right away if your company faces discrimination allegations.

 “This firm exemplifies how a multi-faceted group of attorneys can work together to achieve positive results.”